Virtual data room setup checklist hero.

 How do I know which investors are most interested?

-With a VDR that includes analytics, you can see which investors opened your data room, which specific documents they viewed, how long they spent on each page, and whether they've returned multiple times.
+With a VDR that includes analytics, you can see which visitors opened your data room, which specific documents they viewed, how long they spent on each page, and whether they've returned multiple times.
 This is significantly more useful than sending a PDF attachment and hearing nothing.
 Ellty shows this data in real time.

 Is there a free data room for startups?